julievrnt/easi-gui/docs/source/maps.rst

 .. figure:: fig/maps/affinemap.png
   :alt: AffineMap

-  This Affine Map node defines a dimension named rho that has for value :math:`x + 2y + 3z -1`.
+  This **Affine Map** node defines a dimension named rho that has for value :math:`x + 2y + 3z -1`.

-The dimension's name needs to be written in the text field in the Affine Map node.
-When an input is given, the dimensions' names are automatically added to the Matrix node.
-Each input is then multiplied by the value given in the spin box of the same row, as described in the `example in the documentaion of easi <https://easyinit.readthedocs.io/en/latest/maps.html#identitymap>`_.
+The dimension's name needs to be written in the text field in the **Affine Map** node.
+When an input is given, the dimensions' names are automatically added to the **Matrix** node.
+Each input is then multiplied by the value given in the box next to their names, as described in the `example in the documentaion of easi <https://easyinit.readthedocs.io/en/latest/maps.html#identitymap>`_.

 The + button adds new dimension rows to the map, while the - button removes the dimension of the button's row.